 British Food Fortnight

-British Food Fortnight takes places between the 18th September and 3rd October and is run by Love British Food.
-The fortnight is a national celebration of British produce and this year marks the 20th anniversary of the event.
-It aims to foster a ‘robust market’ for British food, which sees sufficient consumer demand for farmers and producers to continue to invest in domestic food production.
+British Food Fortnight takes places between the 20th September and 2nd October and is run by Love British Food.
+The fortnight is a national celebration of British produce and aims to foster a ‘robust market’ for British food, which sees sufficient consumer demand for farmers and producers to continue to invest in domestic food production.

 To get involved, Love British Food is encouraging participants to shop locally and seek out British produce on menus when eating out.
 Past years have seen major supermarkets, pub groups and over a thousand independent shops take part.